Wire-Network/wire-cdt/docs/migrating-from-antelope.md

-**On Wire, the account billed for an action's CPU and NET is the contract that action invokes, not the account that signed it.** An ordinary transaction names no payer, so the signer is neither charged nor limit-checked.
+**On Wire, the account billed for an action's CPU and NET is the contract that action invokes, not the account that signed it.** An ordinary transaction names no payer, so the signer is neither charged nor limit-checked *by consensus*.
 A user account with zero CPU, zero NET and no tokens can call every provisioned contract on the network.

+The qualifier matters.
+Objective billing keys on the payer and nothing else, so the signer's own limits are never consulted — but a producer also runs **subjective** billing, which meters the transaction's first authorizer even when it is not the payer, and can refuse a transaction whose signer has burned its subjective budget on earlier failures (`Subjectively terminated trx ...
+Authorized account ... exceeded subjective CPU limit`).
+That is node-local rather than consensus, and it is a spam control rather than a charge, but "the signer is never metered" is too strong: a signer that fails transactions in a loop can be throttled.

 Capacity reaches a contract as a **policy** — a grant of CPU, NET and RAM weight issued by a registered node owner through the `sysio.roa` contract.
 A contract with no policy has nothing to pay